pelitro-rcw/dengue-tabular-models/README.md

 The leave-one-year-out design trains on earlier years and tests on the held-out year, with all fitting confined to the training years.
 Reporting always shows both ends of the ladder, the raw two-column rung and the enriched rung, because the contribution of the embedding is the comparison between them rather than either score on its own.

+### Statistical analysis

+`stats.py` computes the inferential layer.
+Confidence intervals and p-values come from a paired cluster bootstrap with 2000 resamples that resamples whole unit-years, so the effective sample size is the number of unit-years rather than the number of weeks (12 at the city, 102 across regions, and 45 across countries).
+Because every representation is scored on the same held-out weeks, representations are compared as paired contrasts.
+The raw-versus-enriched contrast in AUROC is treated as confirmatory; the remaining contrasts are exploratory under Benjamini-Hochberg control of the false-discovery rate, and the DeLong test is reported as a secondary check.
+Calibration is summarised by the Brier score and the expected calibration error and assessed by the Cox calibration slope and intercept and Spiegelhalter's test.
+The enriched probabilities are over-dispersed, with a calibration slope below 1, so they should be recalibrated before any operational use.
+Per-region and per-country detection is judged against chance by whether the lower bound of the bootstrap interval exceeds 0.5.
+The regional climate gradient is tested with a Kruskal-Wallis statistic, and `rain_threshold.py` compares the rainfall-dynamics representation against the accumulation level under the same paired bootstrap.
+The number of resamples is set with `BOOT_B`, seed-stability is checked by re-running the city scale across `PIPELINE_SEED` values, and `--stability K` repeats the fit K times.

 ### Year exclusions

 Pandemic and terminal-gap years are dropped using the workbook's own `FLAG_*` columns rather than a fixed list, so the exclusion logic is data-driven and travels with the dataset.